Tornado outbreak of April 9–11, 2009: Meteorological synopsis

 A storm system over the southern Great Plains region resulted in severe weather development during the late afternoon and evening along a dry line that stretched from southern Kansas across northeastern Oklahoma into southwestern Missouri and northwest Arkansas.
 As a result, a moderate risk of severe weather was issued by the Storm Prediction Center for eastern Oklahoma, southeast Kansas, southwest Missouri and western Arkansas.
 The system approached as the atmosphere destabilized as a result of daytime heating.
 Thunderstorms began developmenting along a dry line in Oklahoma between 2 and 3 pm CDT (1900 and 2000 UTC).
 More thunderstorms started forming as they approached into western Arkansas, and encountered a strong wind field around the incoming system.
 Winds began turning with height, which caused some thunderstorms to rotate and spawn tornadoes.
 Beginning at 6:20 CDT (2320 UTC), several tornadoes were produced in eastern sections of Oklahoma and Texas.
 The severe weather then moved into Arkansas, where a tornado killed three people in Mena.
 The thunderstorms that affected Texas then went into Louisiana, creating numerous tornadoes in the state, one of which tracked through downtown Shreveport.

+At 1:00 a.m.
+CDT on April 9, 2009, the Storm Prediction Center outlined a Day 2 slight risk for much the southeastern United States, stretching from Kentucky to central Georgia.
+A 30% probability of severe weather within 25 mi of a point was centered over portions of central Tennessee, northwestern Georgia, and northeastern Alabama, as sufficient moisture from the Gulf of Mexico, steep mid-level lapse rates, MLCAPE values of 1500–2000 J/KG, and strong wind shear were forecasted to be present.

+At 1:00 a.m. on April 10, the Storm Prediction Center upgraded the Day 1 outlook to a moderate risk of severe weather, covering portions of Tennessee, western South Carolina, northern Georgia, and northeastern Alabama.
+A 10% probability for a tornado within 25 mi of a point was outlined for the same area, along with a 30% probability of damaging winds and a 45% probability for large hail within 25 mi of a point.
+A weakening surface low traveling eastward over the Ozarkscombined with increasing atmospheric moisture and dew points near 60 F, MLCAPE values around 1500–2000 J/KG, a 30-50 kn southwesterly low-level jet, and 50-70 kn westerly mid-level flow, contributing to strong and favorable deep-level shear.
+All these factors contributed to an environment primed for supercellular development capable of producing strong winds, large hail, and tornadoes.